cozie-app/cozie-apple-website/docs/4_deployment/deployment.md

 * Permissions for HealthKit data, push notifications, and location services are granted.
 * One participant uses Cozie for several days to up to 4 months.
 * Onboarding and offboarding are supervised.
-* Cozie is used to collect that for research.
+* Cozie is used to collect data for research.

 The conditions above are in line with our testing and experience in the field.
 We recommend strongly that you test Cozie thoroughly if you choose to deviate from these conditions.